LuLi0077/SDC/Advanced_Lane_Detection/README.md

 Discussion includes some consideration of problems/issues faced, what could be improved about their algorithm/pipeline, and what hypothetical cases would cause their pipeline to fail.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-### Additional features

-For a standout submission, students should follow the suggestion in the lesson to not just search blindly for the lane lines in each frame of video, but rather, once they have a high-confidence detection, use that to inform the search for the position of the lines in subsequent frames of video.
-For example, if a polynomial fit was found to be robust in the previous frame, then rather than search the entire next frame for the lines, just a window around the previous detection could be searched.
-This will improve speed and provide a more robust method for rejecting outliers.

-For an additional improvement students should implement outlier rejection and use a low-pass filter to smooth the lane detection over frames, meaning add each new detection to a weighted mean of the position of the lines to avoid jitter.

-For students who really want to go above and beyond, implement these methods on the challenge videos as well, or on your their own videos they've recorded themselves.